brettcrowell/python-gphoto2-timelapse/README.md

 ### Hardware Setup

+- Plug your RPi and IoT Relay into separate wall outlets (same recepticle is fine)
+- Plug your Camera into a "Normally On" outlet on the relay
+- Connect your camera's USB output to the RPi
+- Install Jumper wires between the RPi's GPIO pins and the IoT Relay (see next section)

 #### Relay Setup for Power Toggle

 If your camera becomes unresponsive during the lapse, we'll use the IoT Relay to unplug it and plug it back in.
 Specifically, we'll configure the relay such that power is *normally on*.
 If the camera fails, we'll activate a signal on the RPi's GPIO pin.
-While the signal is hot, the relay will remain *off*.
+When that signal is hot, the relay will switch *off*.
 Once we deactivate the signal, the relay will switch back *on* again and we'll wait a few seconds for the camera to boot.

-- Plug the signal/hot wire into BCM Pin #3 (Pi Pin #5) on your RPi
+- Plug the signal/hot wire into BCM Pin #3 (RPi Pin #5)
-- Plug the ground wire into Ground Pin #6
+- Plug the ground wire into RPi Pin #6 (Ground)
-- Match Hot to + and Ground to -, and plug wires into the IoT Relay
+- Matching Hot to (+) and Ground to (-), plug jumpers into the relay
-- Plug the camera power adapter into a "Normally On" outlet
+- Ensure that the camera power adapter is seated in a "Normally On" outlet

 Learn more about the pins on your Raspberry Pi here...